 Let's take a look at the main components of our Meals for Dogs...

 What are Functional Proteins?

 Protein is arguably the most important nutrient in your pet’s diet.
-Protein is responsible for building and repairing muscles and tissues and for providing the structure for skin, hair, nails, bones, joints, tendons, ligaments, cartilage and muscle fibers.
-Given the importance of protein, it stands to reason that dogs and cats should eat a lot of it of it in order to flourish.
+Protein is responsible for building and repairing muscles and tissues and for providing the structure for skin, hair, nails, bones, joints, tendons, ligaments, cartilage, and muscle fibers.
+Given the importance of protein, it stands to reason that dogs and cats should eat a lot of it in order to flourish.

 As proteins are constantly being used, our pets need a constant supply to stay healthy.
 But it isn’t just the amount of protein that’s important - it’s the quality.
 Much has been written in the past about protein quality.
-There are many factors that can turn an otherwise high quality protein into an unhealthy food that contributes to inflammation and chronic disease.
-As a result optimal cellular health and beneficial gene expression is thwarted.
+There are many factors that can turn an otherwise high-quality protein into an unhealthy food that contributes to inflammation and chronic disease.
+As a result, optimal cellular health and beneficial gene expression are thwarted.

 The characteristics of a high quality, functional protein according to the principles of Nutrigenomics are: